isomerpages/psd-psw/_pstc-2022/Future of Work.md

 <b>Time:</b> 3pm - 4.30pm <br>
 <br>

-More information on the speakers will be shared soon.
+More information on registration and speakers will be shared soon.